openstack/python-novaclient/README.rst

       <subcommand>
-        add-fixed-ip        Add a new fixed IP address to a servers network. add-floating-ip     Add a floating IP address to a server. backup              Backup a server.
+        add-fixed-ip        Add a new fixed IP address to a servers network. add-floating-ip     Add a floating IP address to a server. aggregate-add-host  Add the host to the specified aggregate aggregate-create    Create a new aggregate with the specified details aggregate-delete    Delete the aggregate by its id aggregate-details   Show details of the specified aggregate aggregate-list      Print a list of all aggregates aggregate-remove-host
+                            Remove the specified host from the specfied aggregate
+        aggregate-set-metadata
+                            Update the metadata associated with the aggregate aggregate-update    Update the aggregate's name and optionally availablity zone
+        backup              Backup a server.
         backup-schedule     Show or edit the backup schedule for a server. backup-schedule-delete